In the guide

 In some cases the licence holder, in the absence of the owner, may be deemed to be the keeper of an animal under their care; in these cases they have a legal responsibility to ensure that an animal in their care has the correct (and up to date) identification and associated documentation.
-For example, dogs will need to be microchipped in accordance with the Microchipping of Dogs (England) Regulations 2015, whilst equines will need to be identified and passports made available in accordance with the Equine Identification (England) Regulations 2018.
+For example, dogs (and cats from 10 June 2024) need to be microchipped in accordance with the Microchipping of Cats and Dogs (England) Regulations 2023, whilst equines will need to be identified and passports made available in accordance with the Equine Identification (England) Regulations 2018.

 Livestock may be subject to the licensable activity of keeping or training animals for exhibition.
 Different identification, record-keeping and movement reporting requirements apply to individual livestock species.
 There is no exemption for livestock used in exhibition as they are agricultural species that can catch the same diseases as commercial livestock herds (even if you only have one animal) and are therefore subject to the same controls and regulations.
 If you need any further advice then please contact your local authority.

 For more information on identification requirements, please see the following guides:

 - 'Goats: identification, records and movement'

 - 'Sheep: identification, records and movement'

 Importation of animals